-Bethan Morgan-Williams Traces of a Disco (6’)
+Bethan Morgan-Williams Traces of a Disco

-Anthony Gilbert Rose luisante (10’)
+Anthony Gilbert Rose luisante

-Hans Abrahamsen Three Little Nocturnes (10’)
+Hans Abrahamsen Three Little Nocturnes

-Helmut Lachenmann Toccatina (6’)
+Helmut Lachenmann Toccatina

 To close Psappha’s 2020-21 season, world-class accordionist Miloš Milivojević brings out his box of tricks and guides us through a variety of music written for this unexpectedly versatile instrument.

-Two more highlights in the programme are Rose luisante (2003) by British composer Anthony Gilbert and Three Little Nocturnes (2005) by Copenhagen’s Hans Abrahamsen.
+Two highlights of the programme are Rose luisante (2003) by British composer Anthony Gilbert and Three Little Nocturnes (2005) by Copenhagen’s Hans Abrahamsen.
 The former is a radiant solo accordion work inspired by a window in Bayeux Cathedral in Normandy.
 It juxtaposes long, slow chords with fast filigrees that remind us of light dancing through coloured glass.
 The latter, written for accordion and string quartet, is a set of three miniatures that pair shimmering string harmonics with the accordion’s gentle wheezing and oom-pah-pah folk rhythms.

-We also look forward to pieces by two young composers.
-First, a world premiere by British-Welsh composer David John Roche, whose catalogue includes works for vacuum cleaners and orchestra as well as pieces for customised Dutch street organs.
+We also look forward to several exciting world premieres by young composers.
+Closing the concert is a piece by British-Welsh composer David John Roche, whose catalogue includes works for vacuum cleaners and orchestra as well as pieces for customised Dutch street organs.
 His music tends to be either celebratory and bright, consciously in opposition to the world in which it’s written, or manic, detailed, and violent in response to the poverty and politics of our time.
-The second work is by celebrated Welsh composer Bethan Morgan-Williams.
-Inspired by Plato’s Disco, a sculpture by David Batchelor, Traces of a Disco explores gradual shifts in colour, luminance, sensation and awareness.
-It was premiered by Psappha to a great reception at The Whitworth three years ago.
+Earlier, we’ll hear pianist Ben Powell and percussionist Tim Williams premiere a playful piece by Birmingham-based composer Ryan Latimer, whose music was described as “Anarchic and cartoonishly fun” by BBC Radio 3.

 Finally, Psappha’s Benedict Holland will tackle Helmut Lachenmann’s taut and edgy Toccatina for solo violin.
 The German composer’s music is often dubbed ‘instrumental musique concrète’, owing to similarities with electro-acoustic composer Pierre Schaeffer’s mid 20th Century music which utilised recorded sounds as raw material (a technique known as ‘musique concrete’).
 Written in 1986, Toccatina focusses on subtle transformations of timbre, and explores the continuum from pitched sound to textural noise.
 A variety of special techniques will be on show, with Holland exploring every inch of his violin, from the bridge to the tuning pegs to the scroll.